 Hard skills, such as knowing the industry-standard software programs, for example, the Microsoft Office Suite (Word, Excel, Visio, Outlook, and Project) is important but I’ve found that soft skills are just as important to succeed as a technical writer.
 You have to be very organized and you absolutely must be proactive.
-What I mean by that is – you must seek out SMEs and key players who can provide you the most “bang for your buck.”
+What I mean by that is – you must seek SMEs and key players who can provide you the most “bang for your buck.”
 You must find the people who have the knowledge about your subject in their head, or know where to send you to get legacy documentation.
-You must be willing to produce documentation out of thin air so it’s important to be ambitious and not be afraid to be horribly off-base on a subject.
+You must produce documentation out of thin air, so it’s important to be ambitious and not be afraid to be horribly off-base on a subject.
 As long as you produce something, anything, that a SME can see and “shoot darts at” you’ll be way ahead of the game.
 Another important skill for success is flexibility.
 You will always have deadlines, sometimes short deadlines, and you might have to stay up all night writing that next chapter or an entire guide for a review early the next day because your SME didn’t provide you the information until 5:00pm the night before.

 What advice do you have for someone who wants to pursue a technical writing career?

 I started out by taking an introductory class at college when I was living in Illinois.
 Take an “Introduction to Technical Writing” class and see if it’s something you might like to do.
 I talked to some Technical Writers that were already in mid-career for advice.
-Ask yourself if you like to write and edit because that’s the majority of the job.
-Be honest with yourself about how you feel when someone critiques your writing because you’ll get it from all types of folks in an organization and sometimes it’s good feedback and sometimes it’s completely wrong.
+Ask yourself if you like to write and edit because that’s most of the job.
+Be honest with yourself about how you feel when someone critiques your writing because you’ll get it from many folks in an organization and sometimes it’s good feedback and sometimes it’s completely wrong.
 If you’re easily offended by others’ feedback on your writing, this career is not for you.
 Also, be aware that you will spend a good part of your day reading documentation.
 Depending on your field, it could be very dry and boring!

 If a mid-career professional decided he/she wanted to become a technical writer, what are the steps he/she should take to make a successful transition?